Dealcar vs Nextlane: Which is the best digital platform for dealerships in 2025?

 Are all Nextlane modules integrated?

-Technically yes, but in practice, they remain separate modules connected by an integration layer that requires advanced configuration.
+Technically yes, but in practice they remain separate modules connected by an integration layer that requires advanced configuration.

-Which is cheaper?
+Which is more economical?

-Dealcar starts at €59/month.
+Dealcar starts from โ‚ฌ59/month.
 Nextlane has a modular model, with no public prices and cumulative costs.

 Does Nextlane offer invoicing and contracts?

-Can Dealcar serve large groups?
+Is Dealcar suitable for large groups?

 What are Dealcar and Nextlane?

-Comparative table: Dealcar vs Nextlane
+Comparison table: Dealcar vs Nextlane

 Feature